 Right side panel

-Ball type: Reach Official American League, double stitched, Ban Johnson signature.
+Ball type: Reach Official American League, single stitched, Joseph E. Cronin signature.